vohai2003/hdp_data_tutorials/articles/documentation/dockerhub-hdf-fulldescription.md

 ## Hortonworks Sandbox HDF on Docker

 The Hortonworks Sandbox is a straightforward, pre-configured, learning environment that contains the latest developments from Apache Hadoop, specifically the Hortonworks Data Flow (HDF).
 The Sandbox comes packaged in a virtual environment that can run in the cloud or on your personal machine.
-The Hortonworks Sandbox allows you to learn and explore HDP on your own.
+The Hortonworks Sandbox allows you to learn and explore HDF on your own.

 ## Running Hortonworks Sandbox HDF